diego-ninja/granite/docs/migration_guide.md

 ### Migration Steps

 1. **Identify Data Structures**: List all arrays that represent data entities
-2. **Create VO Classes**: Convert each array structure to a Granite VO
+2. **Create Granite Classes**: Convert each array structure to a Granite object
 3. **Add Validation**: Replace manual validation with attributes
-4. **Update Function Signatures**: Change array parameters to VO types
+4. **Update Function Signatures**: Change array parameters to Granite types
 5. **Test Thoroughly**: Ensure all validation and serialization works

 ## From stdClass Objects